standardese/standardese/README.md

 ### Documentation syntax overview

 standardese currently requires comments with triple slashes `///` for documentation.

-Inside the comments you can use the basic inline Markdown syntax (`` ` ``, `*`, etc.) for formatting.

-> You can currently use *arbitrary* Markdown because the comments are just copied to the output file
+You can use arbitrary\* Markdown\* in the documentation comments and it will be rendered appropriately.

-> which is Markdown itself.
+> The Markdown flavor used is [CommonMark](https://commonmark.org).
-> But this *will* change in a future version.
+> standardese does not support inline HTML (for obvious reasons) or images.

-Special commands are introduced by the *command character* (a backslash by default).
+Special commands are introduced by the *command character* (a backslash by default) at the beginning of a new (Markdown) paragraph.
 It currently only supports *sections*.

 A section is the basic way of standardese documentation.
 It supports all the sections the C++ standard uses, as explained in the example.
 Those sections will create a paragraph in the output prefixed with a human readable name.
-A section will end on the next line or when a new section comes.
-If you use the same sections two or more times in a row it will be detected and merged.

 There are two special sections, `brief` and `details`.
 They are not labeled in the output and will be used in future versions.